Safety Model

 - On every build via

-If any safety check fails, the build fails.
+If any mode-invariant or mode-specific safety check fails, the build fails.

 Performance Characteristics